cindychangy/hue-and-cry/README.md

-## Hue and Cry Blog
+## Hue and Cry

-Headless Wordpress site with a frontend build with NEXT JS, deployed on Vercel.
+True crime blog built with a Wordpress backend and NEXTJS, React frontend.
+Deployed on Vercel.

 To install: